jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 - The point of the story is that mythology, philosophy, and science were needed.
 Each is useful based on the sophiscation of the tool being used and the environment in which its needed.

+#### Racoon Coyote Crash

+Content goes here.

+- waches robots, AI, which has a similar rising consciouness as bio life. example robot hitting a wall and go back and forth, back and forth, looking for a way out.
+- Asking for a pencil integration.

 - By what right does any lifeform get not to define itself by its environment?
 Tigers are orange because... what is our environment, and how do we combat entropy inside and using it?
 Car crash scenario to the reader.

+---

+It's dark.
+You drive your car.
+The speakers are singing a song.
+You're on your way home.

+There's an intersection ahead, you approach it.

+Headlights flood your window.
+Metal screams.
+Glass explodes.
+Your car spins.

+Silence.

+You lift your head from the airbag.
+It burns your cheek.
+And there's white dust on it.

+Headlights still flood your view.
+There's glass everywhere.
+Not sharp.
+Tempered glass.
+Pieces crunch under your bum as you make your way to the passenger side.

+You open the door.

+The other car rests in the ditch.

+Headlights sweep over you.
+A car approaches.
+The car continues on the road.

+A figure walks toward you.
+Limping.
+Hand pressed to ribs.

+--

+Is this car crash a moment of selection.
+Do you realize it?

+The cars are wounded and likely total losses.
+That is much material being disorganized, a big win for entropy.
+Of course you would be hurt as well.

+These short stories, and this entire book, are about you realizing we are technological beings.
+This isn't something we must create, it's something we should realize it already effectively true.

+To get us to that point of realization we had to understand what evolution is.

+We described it as a Game of Life.

+The laws of physics, chemistry, and geology reign supreme.
+They interact to create an emergent game board offering continually changing opportunities and challenges.
+Entropy wears down our environment, spoils our food, and puts timers on every creatures experience.
+Life continually inspires modifications of existing forms, while evolution determines which offspring survive to represent life's future.

+Humans play the Game of Life.
+Most of time we play it with tools, but that is the only difference.
+It's the same game for us as it is for oak trees, bacteria, giraffes, and raccoons in New York City.

+And this moment of a single car crash is a moment of selection.
+As is a seed trying to take root into soil and find water and sunshine.
+A fly looking for nectar.
+A predator chasing a herivore.

+We go to work in nature trying to find resources.
+Or inside a technoloigical ecosystem.
+The job is the same either way.

+Our game is different because of us.
+We have mythological, philosophical, scientific interpretations of reality that create artificial selection pressures.
+Sometimes these pressures liberate and advance life on the gameboard as it did when elders used stories to teach oceanic navigation or philosophers started to question those stories for a more natural truth.

+Sometimes they exploit and degrade as when royal descendants forget they're office and power was earned for practical problem solving or when individuals teach servitude and deprive tools on others.

+Like any other speices, the human frameworks that help us adopt tools based on conditions—those frameworks survive.
+The frameworks that prevent adaptation—those frameworks die, and often take their believers with them.

+Evolution cannot speak our languages anymore than it could understand Mammoths pleas for help or could give Dr. Simmelweis a break.
+He discovered anti-septic care and died of an infection inside an insane asylum.

+Apollo 8 is such a good example of this fact.

+It was named after a Greek pagan god, while being the first to travel to the moon, where its crew read from a holy book, while realizing Earth's supreme fraility.
+Jim Lovell really did erase their navigation data and it was his knowledge of the stars that saved the day.
+He would soon use these skills again in Apollo 13, the spacecraft that exploded and had to limb its way back home.

+The point is there is no superiority to our stories.
+Each serves a function related to the time, situation, and toolset we have.
+But no story can ever supercede the rules of evolution.

+There are plenty of more insights this perspective can give you.
+You

+But for the moment, it only matters that you realize this crash is selection.
+I can all but guarantee you, you would not know what to do.
+You also would not have planned for this moment at all either.
+Likely no cars will stop to offer help.

+We call car crashes accidents, but they rarely are.
+Someone ran the red light and will probably lie about it.
+Police will arrive, ear both stories, and declare 50/50, and you'll yell at your insurance adjuster for being bound to that fault determination.

 #### Misc.